sagecodes/ai-book-club/README.md

 See all upcoming events on the [AI Builders and Learners Meetup](https://www.meetup.com/ai-builders-and-learners-seattle/)

-Or join the "ai-book-club channel" in the [Flyte MLOps Slack](https://slack.flyte.org/)
+Or join the "ai-book-club channel" in the [Flyte MLOps Slack](https://slack.flyte.org/) to discuss anytime!

 ## Currently Reading: Generative AI on AWS